 Sweating is another sign to hydrate yourself, even if you are not feeling thirsty.
 The crux of this discussion is not to exhaust yourself in counting the number of glasses of water you are imbibing every day.
 Follow your body and drink whenever you feel like it.
 You would be successful in hydrating your body.

-In conclusion, even with the additonal sources of water contained in foods, the 8×8 recommendation is still a good reference for the average individual, but consulting with a medical professional on the amount of water needed for your specific body requirement is always the best course of action to take!
+In conclusion, even with the additional sources of water contained in foods, the 8×8 recommendation is still a good reference for the average adult, but consulting with a medical professional on the amount of water needed for your specific body requirement is always the best course of action to take!